Logo Copyright © 2007 NCCG - All Rights Reserved

 346

-Shavu'ot/Pentecost 2001
+Shavu'ot/Weeks/Pentecost 2001

-Sabbath Day Sermon, Saturday 26 May 2001
+Sabbath Day Sermon, 26 May 2001

-In two says time, 50 days will have passed since we celebrated the Feast of Firstfruits or Yom haBikkurim, days which Israelites have carefully checked off on their calendars for thousands of years, and marks the end of the first wheat-growing season in the Holy Land.
-That is why it is sometimes called "Pentecost", from the Latin pente meaning 'fifty'.
-It is also called the "Feast of Weeks", as seven weeks were to be counted, plus one day.
+In two days' time, the required number of days will have passed since we celebrated the Feast of Firstfruits or Yom haBikkurim, days which Israelites have carefully checked off on their calendars for thousands of years, and marks the end of the first wheat-growing season in the Holy Land.
+That is why it is sometimes called 'Pentecost', from the Latin pente meaning 'fifty'.
+It is also called the 'Feast of Weeks', as seven weeks were also to be counted, plus one day, thus making a total of 7 sabbaths + 50 days.
 However, it is not the wheat-growing season that is so much of interest to us as the fact that it was on this day that Israel celebrated the receiving of the Torah or Law on Mount Sinai through Moses.
-That is why symbolically we always represent Shavuot with the Ten Commandments.
+That is why symbolically we always represent Shavu'ot with the Ten Commandments.

-The Law or Torah is holy.
+The Law or Torah is qadosh (holy, set-apart).
 All laws and regulations that man needs to be happy derive from these Ten Commandments.
 But man, by nature, is not a law-loving being.
 He is rebellious and lawless because of the fallen fleshy nature he has acquired since Adam and Eve fell.
 As a result, man doesn't like to be governed.
 He wants to be his own government and his own law.
 There is even a political doctrine called anarchism which enshrines this concept - anarchists want to abolish government altogether.

 Marriage is so sacred, in fact, that the Bible teaches that there are no grounds for divorce.
 Once two believers marry, they are always married, no matter how terrible the other partner may be.
 A woman may separate and remain single, but not divorce her husband.
 The only grounds for divorce between believers - those under the Gospel Covenant - that Yah'shua (Jesus) gives are if a betrothed woman sleeps with another man, in which case the betrothed husband is released from his covenant if he so chooses.
 Paul describes the only other ground for divorce, namely, if one or other of the parties is an unbeliever, and the unbeliever chooses to leave the marriage.